jserrao/commando/commands.md

 ## Heroku (Salesforce app cloud)
-00.    wget -qO- https://toolbelt.heroku.com/install-ubuntu.sh | sh (installs heroku toolbelt, assumes you have wget which you can install via homebrew if needed)
+00.    `wget -qO- https://toolbelt.heroku.com/install-ubuntu.sh | sh` (installs heroku toolbelt, assumes you have wget which you can install via homebrew if needed)
-01.    heroku login (will log you into your apps, prompts heroku info)
+01.    `heroku login` (will log you into your apps, prompts heroku info)
-2.    git push heroku-test next-release:master (this will deploy from branch next-release to branch master, where heroku-test is your server for deployment)
+2.    `git push heroku-test next-release:master` (this will deploy from branch next-release to branch master, where heroku-test is your server for deployment)
-3.    heroku certs:update --app app-name STAR_example_com.crt private.pem (updates Heroku SSL certificate for a given environment, after --app flag, app-name, cert-file, key-file in that order)
+3.    `heroku certs:update --app app-name STAR_example_com.crt private.pem` (updates Heroku SSL certificate for a given environment, after --app flag, app-name, cert-file, key-file in that order)
-4.    heroku git:remote -a your-environment-name-here -r custom-environment-name-here (adds a heroku remote to your repo, -a flag is server name, -r is custom name for the server)
+4.    `heroku git:remote -a your-environment-name-here -r custom-environment-name-here` (adds a heroku remote to your repo, -a flag is server name, -r is custom name for the server)
-5.    heroku restart -a app_name (restarts your app dyno, very quickly)
+5.    `heroku restart -a app_name` (restarts your app dyno, very quickly)

 ## Homebrew (package manager for Mac)

-00.	   ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" (installs homebrew)
+00.	   `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` (installs homebrew)
-01.	   brew doctor (tells you whats wrong with homebrew's formulas, whats going in the 'cellar')
+01.	   `brew doctor` (tells you whats wrong with homebrew's formulas, whats going in the 'cellar')
-02.    brew update (updates homebrew)
+02.    `brew update` (updates homebrew)
-03.    brew upgrade your-package-here (updates a given brew, like node, npm, yeoman, etc)
+03.    `brew upgrade your-package-here` (updates a given brew, like node, npm, yeoman, etc)
-04.    brew link --overwrite your-package-here (forces symlink creation)
+04.    `brew link --overwrite your-package-here` (forces symlink creation)
-05.    brew prune (removes dead symlinks)
+05.    `brew prune` (removes dead symlinks)
-06.    brew [whatever] --dry-run (tells you whats going to happen before you do it)
+06.    `brew [whatever] --dry-run` (tells you whats going to happen before you do it)
-07.    brew install your-package-here (installs whatever you want via homebrew, be careful when you install node via homebrew - leave npm out of the install and [follow these instructions] (https://gist.github.com/DanHerbert/9520689))
+07.    `brew install your-package-here` (installs whatever you want via homebrew, be careful when you install node via homebrew - leave npm out of the install and [follow these instructions] (https://gist.github.com/DanHerbert/9520689))
-08.    /usr/local/Cellar (where Homebrew installs stuff)
+08.    `/usr/local/Cellar` (where Homebrew installs stuff)
-09.    /usr/local/var/your-program-here (another place Homebrew apparently installs stuff)
+09.    `/usr/local/var/your-program-here` (another place Homebrew apparently installs stuff)
-09.    users/your-macosxname-here/.node (where Homebrew puts node's stuff, if you install via homebrew - you shouldnt do this!
+09.    `users/your-macosxname-here/.node` (where Homebrew puts node's stuff, if you install via homebrew - you shouldnt do this!
 Use the node OSX installer instead)
-10.    users/your-macosxname-here/.node/lib/node_modules (where npm installs stuff if you use Homebrew)
+10.    `users/your-macosxname-here/.node/lib/node_modules` (where npm installs stuff if you use Homebrew)

-## Lando
+## Lando, replacement for Kalabox - local dev with Docker containers, very slick
 01.   `lando` (hello world more or less)
 02.   `lando config` (shows you version of kalabox)
 03.   `lando status` (tells you if the docker engine is up/down)